hermannhueck/MusicService/Clients/MusicMobileApp-Ionic-Cordova-NoAuth/README.md

 This  App is a Hybrid (= multi-platform) Mobile Application.
 It is
 - based on web technologies: HTML, CSS, JavaScript
-- using Ionic, AngularJS and Cordova.
+- using Ionic, AngularJS and Cordova
+- with web pages being rendered on the client (browser or WebView of the mobile device).

 The MusicMobileApp manages music Performers and Recordings.
 It is a RESTful web service client to the web service MusicService.